madeofpendletonwool/PinePods/README.md

     - [x] Double check 2 users adding the same podcast (There was an issue with checking playback status that is now fixed)
     - [x] After refresh auto update current route
     - [ ] Double and triple check all interactions to verify functionality
-    - [ ] Fix any additional browser playback bugs (Audio now routes properly through the proxy)
+    - [x] Fix any additional browser playback bugs (Audio now routes properly through the proxy)
  - [ ] Dockerize
-     - [ ] Package into Container/Dockerfile
+     - [x] Package into Container/Dockerfile
-     - [ ] Pypods image in docker hub
+     - [x] Pypods image in docker hub
-     - [ ] Create Docker-Compose Code
+     - [x] Create Docker-Compose Code
      - [ ] Option to run your own local podcast index api connection

  ### To be added after beta version

+ - [ ] Implement Gravitar API for profile picture
  - [ ] Search disappears after changing routes in the web version (This is a flet bug)
  - [ ] Rotating currently playing
+ - [ ] Suggestions page - Create podcasts you might like based on the ones you already added
  - [ ] Encrypt the session keys stored for user login sesssions on app versions.
  - [ ] New version of flet (0.5.0) breaks audio scrubbing.
 Some work will be needed to fix that
  - [ ] Allow local downloads to just download the mp3 files direct